2018 Registration is now live! RSVP Here

 Check out the 2018 Workshops and Discussion Groups

-Tech Lady Hackathon was started to get more women and enbies into tech.
+Tech, Rebalanced was started to get more underrepresented genders and sexes (women, trans and non-binary folks) into tech.
 Each year in D.C. hundreds gather for a day of friendly learning and hacking.
 Coders, tech strategists, newbies, nerds, and the curious are all welcome!

 Coverage from previous hackathons:

 - ‘It was super electric and I’m still amped and exhausted and full of feelings’ Technical.ly DC

 - DC Tech Lady Hackathon Like Any Other Hackathon, Only Better, DC Inno

 - The Second Tech Lady Hackathon was Tremendous, Shannon Turner, Hear Me Code

 - I am woman, hear me code, FCW

 - Tech Lady Hackathon: Civic Hacking for Women in Tech, Tech.co